 This is one of the most critical, yet often misunderstood, aspects of bike fit.
-The short answer is: significantly.
-Saddle width is not about clothing size or overall hip width; it’s about the specific distance between your two sit bones (ischial tuberosities).
-This bony foundation is what should bear your weight on the saddle.
-Getting this width wrong is the primary source of discomfort, pain, and injury for many riders.
+The short answer: significantly.
+Saddle width isn't about clothing size or overall hip width—it's about the specific distance between your two sit bones (ischial tuberosities).
+That bony foundation should bear your weight on the saddle.
+Get this width wrong, and you're looking at discomfort, pain, and injury.

-As an expert who has worked with countless cyclists on their fit, I can tell you that assuming a "women's" saddle is automatically correct is a major mistake.
-Women's anatomy varies greatly, and a proper saddle must match your unique structure to provide comfort, power, and protection.
+I've worked with countless cyclists on their fit, and I can tell you: assuming a "women's" saddle is automatically correct is a major mistake.
+Women's anatomy varies a lot, and a proper saddle must match your unique structure to deliver comfort, power, and protection.

 Your sit bones are the two bony prominences at the base of your pelvis.
-When seated on a bike, these should be supported by the widest, rear part of the saddle.
-If the saddle is too narrow, your sit bones will hang off the edges, causing your soft tissue to bear excessive weight.
-This leads to numbness, chafing, and saddle sores.
-If the saddle is too wide, it can cause inner thigh chafing and impede your pedaling motion.
+When you're seated on a bike, these should be supported by the widest, rear part of the saddle.
+If the saddle is too narrow, your sit bones hang off the edges, forcing your soft tissue to bear excessive weight.
+That leads to numbness, chafing, and saddle sores.
+If it's too wide, you get inner thigh chafing and impeded pedaling.

-Crucially, there is no direct correlation between overall hip size or body type and sit bone width.
-A person with wider hips can have narrowly spaced sit bones, and vice-versa.
+Here's the thing: there's no direct link between overall hip size or body type and sit bone width.
+Someone with wider hips can have narrowly spaced sit bones, and vice versa.
 The only way to know your measurement is to measure it.

 How to Find Your Sit Bone Width